 Your White Collar Conviction May Only Be Partially Overturned

 It is important to point out that a judge may only agree to dismiss or reduce some of the charges against you.
 In some cases, a conviction may be overturned only so that a new trial can be held.
 If a prosecutor decides to have a second trial, you could still be found guilty and sentenced to prison, probation or other penalties.

 However, it can still be worth trying to have a conviction overturned.
 Even if a case is remanded back to a lower court, the prosecutor may decide that it isn’t worth the time and money needed to obtain a conviction.
 It may also provide some leverage to enter into plea negotiations, which could result in a deal that reduces or eliminates time spent in jail or prison.

-An Attorney May Get You Released on Bail
+A White Collar Crime appeals Lawyer May Get You Released on Bail

-During the appeals process, you may be allowed to remain out of jail or prison on bail.
+During the White Collar Crime appeals process, you may be allowed to remain out of jail or prison on bail.
 The amount of your bail depends on the crimes that you are charged with, your criminal record and if you are a risk to evade capture.
 In some cases, bail could be set at $100,000 or more depending on your ability to pay.
 The person or group who is representing your legal interests may be able to use your lack of a prior record or ties to the community as reasons to allow your release.

 Generally speaking, your White Collar Crime appeals Lawyer can file an White Collar Crime Appeals within minutes of receiving a jury verdict.
 While it may take several days or weeks to hear the appeal, you have the right to have such a hearing for almost any reason.
 If necessary, you can ask the Supreme Court to hear your matter and make a ruling.
 Although there is no guarantee that this will happen, continuing to profess your innocence could eventually result in being exonerated at some level.